mcclaskey/batch_fslstats/README.md

 Detailed instructions for this step are currently explained [on this page](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#shell-startup-file) but I will list the minimum necessary steps here.
 You will now need to open your `.bashrc` file in a text editor.

-> [!TIP]
-> If you are on a WSL you can usually open the file in your Windows File Explorer by finding the “Linux” tab in the sidebar.
-The official address of your wsl is likely `\\wsl.localhost\`.
+If you are on a WSL you can open the file in your Windows File Explorer.
+The official address of your wsl is likely `\\wsl.localhost\`, but you may also be able to navigate there using a link in the sidebar.

 Otherwise, open it directly in Linux by typing this in the command line if you use a bash shell (which is the default for WSL):
 ```